galetaire/homesite-hns/README.md

 ```
 http://hi.yourdomain/
 ```
-You can check mine at http://hi.poopiter

 > **Note:** To resolve the Handshake DNS protocol, you will need a resolver, since browsers do not support it natively.
 Consider using [Fingertip](https://github.com/imperviousinc/fingertip).
+You  can check my site to know if your resolver works http://hi.poopiter.

 ## Done!